Electronic Reserves, or e-reserves, includes all reserve materials that are accessed online, regardless of format.

-Before reusing old reserves or submitting new reserves, you may need to import the course information for the new courses/sections from the campus enrollment system.
+You may need to import the course information for courses/sections from the campus enrollment system.
+(Please only import courses for which you will submit e-reserves.)

 On your Main Menu page, you will see two tables: "Current & Upcoming Courses" and "Import Courses."
 Check both tables for the course and semester you wish to place materials on reserve for.